NCIEVS/evsrestapi-client-SDK/fhir-examples/README.md

 # EVSRESTAPI: FHIR Tutorial

 This tutorial shows how to interact with the FHIR APIs through use of a Postman collection.
+All outputs were generated with the R4 version of the file.

 ## Prerequisites